matteo14c/HaploCoV/README.md

 * derive **potentially epidemiologically relevant variants and/or novel lineages/sub-lineages of the virus**
 * and to **classify** one or more genomes according to the method described in *Chiara et al 2021* https://doi.org/10.1093/molbev/msab049 and/or any other classification system of your choice.

+Please be aware that an interactive version of this manual with the lastest documentation is also available at [readthedocs](https://haplocov.readthedocs.io/en/latest/)

 ## Important!
 Prerequisites
 ### To run HaploCoV you **must meet all** of the following prerequisites: